The ancient roots of winemaking in Ibiza & Formentera

 Dating back to the 7th century B.C. during the Phoenician period, wine production has a long history in Ibiza.
-Drinking vessels amphorae (two handled Greek style terracotta containers) have been found that were used by the Phoenicians for storing Ibizan wine.
+Amphorae vessels (two-handled Greek style terracotta containers) have been found that were used by the Phoenicians for storing Ibizan wine.

-The wine export market expanded in the 19th century as in the second half of the century French vines were plagued by phylloxera, an aphid type pest that feeds on the roots and leaves of the grape vines.
+The wine export market expanded in the 19th century and, in the second half of the century, French vines were plagued by Phylloxera an insect that feeds on the roots and leaves of the grape vines.
 France were then forced to import wine and this was a big boost for all Spanish wine production.
-However phylloxera began to appear on the island in the latter part of the 19th century and the wine making business in the Balearics suffered greatly.
+However the pest began to appear on the Balearic islands in the latter part of the 19th century and the wine making business suffered greatly.

 The late 20th century's recovery

 Wine producers struggled on through the 20th century.
 The first modern winery opened in Formentera in 1972 and, in the 1980s, things started to pick up again in Ibiza as well.
 Several producers invested in more modern technology to assist with production and, in 1996, the "Vi de la Terra" denominations were created.
 Today viniculture is one of Formentera's leading agricultural activities and is fastly growing in Ibiza.